Production of Chern-Simons bosons in decays of mesons: The CS boson production in decays of mesons

 If $\langle h^\prime(p^\prime))|\bar d_n\gamma^{\mu} \hat P_L d_m|h(p)\rangle$ depends only on $p^\mu$ or $p^{\prime\,\mu}$, then only the longitudinal component of the CS boson polarisation gives contribution into the amplitude of the reaction because $\epsilon^{(\pm)}_X p=\epsilon^{(\pm)}_X p'=0$.
 It will be useful to write also

-Results for the branchings for the corresponding reactions are presented in table \ref{tab:BR}, where for the decays of the $B$-mesons we took into account only the lightest final excited $K$-meson states from its scalar, pseudoscalar, vector, pseudovector and tensor states.
-The branching dependencies on the CS boson mass for decays of charged $K$ mesons and neutral $K^0_L$, $K^0_S$ mesons are shown in figure \ref{fig:KBX}a.
-The branching dependencies on the CS boson mass for decays of charged $B$ mesons are shown in figure \ref{fig:KBX}b, where, for clarity, we have summed up the contributions over the (pseudo)scalar, (pseudo)vector and tensor channels.
+Results for the branchings for the corresponding reactions are presented in table \ref{tab:BR}, where for the decays of the $B$ mesons we took into account only the lightest final excited $K$ meson states from its scalar, pseudoscalar, vector, pseudovector and tensor states.
+The branching dependencies on the CS boson mass for decays of charged $K$ mesons and neutral $K^0_L$, $K^0_S$ mesons are shown in figure~\ref{fig:KBX}(a).
+The branching dependencies on the CS boson mass for decays of charged $B$ mesons are shown in figure~\ref{fig:KBX}b, where, for clarity, we have summed up the contributions over the (pseudo)scalar, (pseudo)vector and tensor channels.
 Because of the inverse quadratic divergence of the amplitude of meson decay at small masses of the CS boson (it originates from its longitudinal component), values of the reaction branchings are presented for quantity ${\displaystyle\lim_{m_X\rightarrow 0}\left(\frac{m_X}{1\text{GeV}}\right)^2\frac{Br(m_X)}{\theta_{W1}^2}}$.
 Main contribution to the uncertainties in the presents results follows from uncertainties in meson transition form-factors.
+Our results are consistent with the results of \cite{Dror:2017nsg}, where some of the reactions we considered had been calculated.